rug-cit-hpc/league-of-robots/roles/azure_networking/README.md

 Note about security groups of Azure
  - they work differently than Openstack
- - security groups can be stacked, but need to be correctly weighted in order to work
+ - security groups can be combined, but they need to be correctly weighted in order to work
+ - the weights with lower number have bigger priority
  - therefore decision was done that the following structure is used
     - 1xx are for publicly exposed ports
     - 2xx for network cidr limited port access